datacommonsorg/data/scripts/india_census/primary_religion_data/readme.md

 - StatisticalVariable - statistical variable
 - Value - Value for the attribute
 - Year - Census year

-Cleaned data for each state is in a separate CSV.
-They have the following name format.

-`IndiaCensus2011_Primary_Abstract_Religion_<state_data_file.xlsx>.csv`

-Each state has a file.

 #### Cleaned Data Snippet